There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 Most contractors new to the industry have not previously been company directors.
 A seasoned accountant will guide you through the entire incorporation process.

-This includes everything from choosing a company name to providing a registered address, should one be required.
+This includes everything from choosing a company name to providing a registered address, if required.

 The accountant will also set up your VAT registration and register you as an employer with HMRC.
 They’ll guide you through other steps in the startup process, such as opening a bank account.